Dr. Mariann Tillery

 Stout School Of Education 239

-Under Dr. Tillery’s leadership, the Stout School of Education has developed nationally accredited programs emphasizing trends in 21st century STEM careers in science, technology and educational leadership.
+Formerly serving as the Dean of the Stout School of Education, Dr. Tillery now serves as Chair of the Department of Leadership Studies and project director for the PREPARE Teacher Residency Program.
+Under her leadership, the Stout School of Education has developed nationally accredited programs emphasizing trends in STEM education and educational leadership.
 Through a substantive partnership with LEGO Education, the School of Education has hosted more than 10,000 students in grades K-12 for STEM summer enrichment camps, robotics competitions and community events.
-Dr. Tillery has worked to develop leadership opportunities for students through the School of Education’s BA to M.Ed. programs in Elementary STEM or literacy, Special Education and Educational Leadership.
-Most recently, a May internship program focusing on educational policy, advocacy and leadership development at The Washington Center in Washington D.C. has been added to the options for students pursuing BA to M.Ed. degrees.
+The Stout School of Education also now hosts the EDU-Fellows program which allows academic accelerated undergraduates majoring in education or seeking licensure to teach secondary education to participate in a scholarship-based cohort program with other fellows as they take common courses and participate in specialized activities, trips and service-based activities together.
+Most recently, a May internship program focusing on educational policy, advocacy and leadership development at The Washington Center in Washington D.C. has been added to the options for students pursuing the School of Education’s B.A. to M.Ed. degrees.

 Appointed by the General Assembly, Dr. Tillery also currently serves on the N.C.
 Teaching Fellows Commission, representing the Independent Colleges and Universities across the state.
 Dr. Tillery is a licensed psychologist and a Phi Beta Kappa inductee.